it-academyproject/ERP-Frontend-Angular/README.md

 For this project, whe have a given repo named ITProject-ERP-Frontend, with a GitHub remote URL named  https://github.com/it-academyproject/ITProject-ERP-Frontend.git

 In this documentation:
-We will use 'localProjectFolderName' as a generic alias for the local folder's name.
-We will use 'repoURL' as a generic alias for the remote repo's URL.
-We will use 'featureBranchName' as a generic for the branches generated from 'Dev'.
+We will use 'localProjectFolderName' as a generic alias for the local folder's name We will use 'repoURL' as a generic alias for the remote repo's URL We will use 'featureBranchName' as a generic for the branches generated from 'Dev' We will use 'yourGitHubName' and 'yourGitHubEmail' as alias for your user name and email registered in your GitHub account

-Remember to use git checkout branchName to switch branches if needed.

-Given a GitHub remote repo with files .gitignore and README.md already in it... wanting to set up a fresh Angular “ERP” project inside that repo... follow next steps in console:
+Given a GitHub remote repo with files .gitignore and README.md already in it... wanting to set up a fresh Angular 'ERP' project inside that repo... follow next steps in terminal or console:

 ***

 REQUIREMENTS

-Skip these steps if you already have Node.js, git, account and Angular installed in your local machine, and a valid GitHub account.
+Skip the steps of this section if you already have Node.js, git and Angular installed in your local machine, and a valid GitHub account.
+If not, follow required steps:

-1. Download and install git CLI if you haven't yet. https://git-scm.com/
+1. Download and install git CLI if you haven't yet https://git-scm.com/

-2. Rewgister in GitHub if you have any acocunt created yet https://github.com/
+2. Register in GitHub if you have any account created yet https://github.com/

-Then check for its version, if instyallation whent OK.
+Then check for its version, if installation whent OK.
 Type this in your terminal or console: git --version

 Then, in your machine, open a terminal or console and...

 2.1 Set up your name and email for local git CLI.
-It must match the name and email you registered in GitHub when you signed up before. git config –-global user.name yourGitHubName git config –-global user.email yourGitHubEmail
+It must match the name and email you registered in GitHub when you signed up before git config –-global user.name yourGitHubName git config –-global user.email yourGitHubEmail

 2.2.
 Check existing name and email.
-They must match what u typed in before. git config –-global user.name git config –-global user.email
+They must match what you typed in before git config –-global user.name git config –-global user.email

-git --version
-3. Downlad and install Node.js if you haven't yet. https://nodejs.org/es/
+3. Downlad and install Node.js if you haven't yet https://nodejs.org/es/
-Chek that installation whent OK.
+Check that installation whent OK.
 Node version should appear in terminal or console if you type: node -v

 4. Downlad and install Angular if you haven't yet https://angular.io/
-Install Angular globally in you rmachine: npm install -g @angular/cli Then check for its version, if instyallation whent OK.
+Install Angular CLI globally in your machine: npm install -g @angular/cli Then check for its version, if installation whent OK.
 Type this in your terminal or console: ng v

 ***

-THEN FOLLOW NEXT STEPS:
+THEN FOLLOW NEXT STEPS

 1. Clone the repo from remote to local:	git clone repoURL